particle-iot/docs/src/content/webhooks.md

 You've built an amazing device, and paired it with a powerful application online, and now you want to connect them.
 You're in the right place!

 Webhooks are a simple and flexible way for your devices to make a web request anywhere on the Internet!
-When you create a webhook, it listens for specific events from your devices.
-When you send that event, the hook will make your request, and optionally send you back the result.
+When you create a webhook, it starts listening for specific events from your devices.
+When you send that event, the hook will send the prepared request for you, and you can use the response!

-This means you can quickly and easily connect your devices to most modern web services!
-So let's show you how to say, log events published from your devices, or let your devices make secure requests anywhere on the internet.
+This means you can\ quickly and easily connect your devices to just about anything online!
+We're going to show you how to securely log your data to third party services, or do something like pull the weather from a local service.

 If you're totally new to Spark, that's okay!
 Checkout our [Getting started guide here](http://docs.spark.io/start/) first, and come back when you're ready.